FuzzyKala/FuzzyKala/README.md

 ### Hi there 👋

-My name is Sam, I was born and raised in Taiwan.
+My name is Sam, I was born and raised in Taiwan.<br>
 I had been working in Taiwan and China as an Elecrtical Engineer for more than 8 years.

 Tools I used before: